 There are several angles you can take.
 You can post about yourself, your clients or products, your hobbies (assuming it correlates with your work), quotes you like, or about your life in general.

 Whatever you decide your followers will see, make sure that it feels real.
 It’s okay to not always put your best foot forward.
+After all, you want to ensure only relevant people would follow you.

 Take Soo for example.
 She’s a Korean beauty blogger with her own skincare brand.
 In theory, she should be all about promoting how effective products are on her to ‘gain credibility’.